-Our proprietary Lighthouse BRIGHTSM curriculum for infant and toddlers is based on Brain Research using Integrated skill development that is Goal and Heart focused using individual Time, rich in language experiences.
+Innovations, The Comprehensive Infant Curriculum is a complete program for infants from birth to 18 months of age.
 This curriculum, together with teacher and parent support, provides everything needed to address the needs of the "whole child," and gives your infant a strong foundation across all elements of early development.